-Activity to be audited Objective of work Business Plan priority Audit Priority Corporate Risk 1: We fail to deliver the objectives of the Council's Business Plan in term ns of measurable outcomes Business Continuity To assess whether there are robust and comprehensive Business Continuity plans that have been tested to demonstrate their effectiveness.
-Financially self- sufficient 1 Performance Management To assess the arrangements for measuring performance against the Business Plan All Priorities 1 To provide constructive challenge over governance and design of controls for new systems or processes Project Management To assess the progress of projects in relation to agreed timescales, the robustness of project management, and the effectiveness of project activity in delivering outcomes Financially self- sufficient 1 Deferred from 2018/19 Annual Audit Plan Corporate Risk 2: There i s a failure of safeguarding arrangements , ' No planned coverage for 2019/20 Corporate Risk 3a: There is a serious Food, Environmental or other incident for which t he Council is culp able Environmental Health Service Follow-up of Audit work from 2017/18 Early Intervention 1 Corporate Risk 3b: There is a serious Health and Safety incident for which the Council i s culpable Asset Management Follow-up from Asset Management Audit of 2017/18 and Insurance Audit Maximise our 1
+Activity to be audited Objective of work Business Plan priority Corporate Risk 1: We fail to Corporate Risk 1: We fail to deliver the objectives of the Council's Business Plan in terms of measurable outcomes Business Resilience To assess the risk associated with reliance on key individuals to achieve key priorities, including succession planning, training, and span of control.
+Being financially sustainable Performance Management To assess the arrangements for measuring and reporting performance and development of measures against which progress of the Business Plan 2020 / 2023 can be assessed.
+All Priorities Project Management To provide constructive challenge over governance and design of controls for new projects and ongoing projects Being financially To assess the progress of the Discover 2020 project in relation to agreed timescales, the robustness of project management, project performance and the effectiveness in delivering outcomes. sustainable Corporate Risk 2: There is a a failure of safeguarding arrangements Safeguarding To provide an overview of the effectiveness of the Council's safeguarding arrangements.
+This was last subject to Internal Audit review 2016/17.
+Early Intervention Corporate Risk 3a: There is a serious Food, Environmental or other incident for which the Council is culpable No planned testing in 2020/21 This area was reviewed in 2019/20 with an "Adequate" assessment.
+Early Intervention Corporate Risk 3b: There is a serious Health and Safety incident for which the Council is culpable Asset Management Follow up of Asset Management Audit of 2019/20 Being financially sustainable